 Sardar Samand Lake

 The Sardar Samand Palace was built by Maharaja Umaid Singh in 1933, along the banks of the beautiful Sardar Samand Lake.
 Here the tourists get to witness the traditional Rajputana mahal that was mainly built for the recreational game of hunting.
 The palace is built in accordance with a style of decorative art and architecture characterized by bold geometric forms and simple composition.
 This architectural style is known as Art Deco, and it originated during the early 1900s.
-This palace appears to be the ideal recreational junction of the royal family.
-There is a vast collection of African hunting trophies that the Maharajas showcased with pride.
-This palace also contains some original work of painting created by the renowned humourist painter, Charles “Snaffles” Jhonson Payne.

 The Sardar Samand Palace is a classic example of the lavish Rajputana lifestyle with its orientally crafted gardens, personal boat-houses and exquisite swimming pools.
 This modern Palace also has a separate sports arena, devoted to tennis and squash courts.
 You would love to take long walks on the delightful grounds along the lake.
 Tourists would notice exotic birds of various species which frequent this location.
 This very attribute makes it suitable for bird watchers, who would spot a unique game every now and then.
 Built along the lines of modern architecture, this Art Deco palace has a number of grand air-conditioned halls furnished with equally lavish furniture and sitting areas.